 Across the various types of gaming, certain trends and technologies are set to continue the growth of this thriving industry, according to some experts.

-For example, constantly improving graphics mean hardware companies like Nvidia (NASDAQ: NVDA) may see progress, and the proliferation of live game streaming could spell success for companies like Twitch and YouTube.
+For example, constantly improving graphics mean hardware companies like Nvidia (NASDAQ: NVDA) may see continued progress, and the proliferation of live game streaming could spell success for companies like Twitch and YouTube.